awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-executeec2rescue.md

   Type: String

   Description: \(Optional\) The IAM role for this execution\.
-If no role is specified, AWS Systems Manager Automation will use your IAM permissions to execute this document\.
+If no role is specified, AWS Systems Manager Automation will use your IAM permissions to run this document\.

  **Examples**